selfup/milkyway/README.md

 mw.createSystem(class IdeasComponent {
   constructor() {
     this.componentTag = 'ideas'
-    // remove init function and define 'this.star' to dictate simple state
+    // define this.star to have new default values for the component state
     // this.star = {
     //   title: '',
     //   body: '',